openvswitch/ovs/Documentation/tutorials/ovs-advanced.rst

 script called ``ovs-sandbox``, which accompanies the tutorial, that constructs a software simulated network environment based on Open vSwitch.

-..
-TODO(stephenfin): Update installation guide link when this is moved.

 You can use ``ovs-sandbox`` three ways:

 * If you have already installed Open vSwitch on your system, then you should be able to just run ``ovs-sandbox`` from this directory without any options.

-* If you have not installed Open vSwitch (and you do not want to install it), then you can build Open vSwitch according to the instructions in the `installation guide`, without installing it.
+* If you have not installed Open vSwitch (and you do not want to install it), then you can build Open vSwitch according to the instructions in :doc:`/intro/install/general`, without installing it.
 Then run ``./ovs-sandbox -b DIRECTORY`` from this directory, substituting the Open vSwitch build directory for ``DIRECTORY``.

 * As a slight variant on the latter, you can run ``make sandbox`` from an Open vSwitch build directory.